-Financial liabilities at fair value through profit or loss
+Financial liabilities at fair value through profit and loss [FVTPL]

 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and has designated upon initial measurement recognition at fair value through profit or loss.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.